qspors/ggrman/README.md

 ## Description.
 This scripts updating selenoid config and propogate this config for grid control and gridcontrol ui.
 Optionally fwmodule changing your SG for access from AWS EC2 instances where working your docker containers to WEB resourse which you testing.
-You can use CloudFormation template for spin-up new envinroment based on AWS ECS, for keeping Docker images please use ECR.
+You can use CloudFormation template for spin-up new envinroment based on AWS ECS, for keeping Docker images please use AWS ECR.
+For update SG need to use AWS API Gateway and Lambda function.
+This lambda function let you change SG even if this SG in another AWS Account or region.
 ## Installation
 1) Create lambda function, use sgChanger like source.
 2) Create IAM role and policy, associate this with lambda fucntion.
 Specify which sg will be changed thru this lambda: